Create a project

 Any time during the life of a data labeling project, you can easily update key project settings.
 Below are the most common things you will likely need to update:

-1. Add or remove data
+1. Add or remove data rows.

-2. Update ontology
+2. Update the ontology.

-4. Configure QA tools
+4. Configure webhooks.

 Delete a project